4 Tips to Get More Jazz Gigs

 I don’t care how fast or how many chord substitutions you can play over John Coltrane’s Giant Steps (one of the hardest tunes out there to play).

 If nobody has heard you play your instrument you’re not going to get many calls for gigs.
 Go out to jam sessions, gigs, and keep in touch with all your jazz musician friends.
+This is essential jazz advice.

 Get out there regularly and let people know you’re hungry, ready, and willing to do gigs.
 It’s not enough to do this every couple months.
 Go out and make your presence known.